Last updated on October 25th, 2023 at 03:57 pm

-So, your big dream is to be a Chef?
+So, your big dream is to be an executive chef?

 The holidays are the perfect time to master your culinary skills, especially if you plan to feed a large group of people and practice getting the course timing right without undercooking or overcooking your dishes.

-The difference between stuffing and dressing is that stuffing is placed inside of the bird and dressing is cooked outside of the bird.
-If you choose the stuffing method (inside your bird), it can complicate the cooking process, so you need to be sure your bird reaches the correct internal temperature to prevent food poisoning.
+The difference between stuffing and dressing is that stuffing is placed inside the bird, and dressing is cooked outside the bird.
+If you choose the stuffing method (inside your bird), it can complicate the cooking process, so you must ensure your bird reaches the correct internal temperature to prevent food poisoning.

-Judging by your guests’ responses, you can decide if my stuffing/dressing recipe is a keeper, or if you need to adjust it or discard it and find one that is right for you and how you like to cook.
+Nothing is worse than getting your guests sick with culinary “experiments.”
+Right?
+Judging by your guests’ responses, you can decide if my stuffing/dressing recipe is a keeper or if you need to adjust or discard it and find one that is right for you and how you like to cook.

-This duck stuffing recipe video is one more in the video series I’ve been busy filming with eHow moving my celebrity chef dream along.
+This duck stuffing recipe video is one more in the video series I’ve been filming with eHow, moving my executive chef dream along.

 Here’s my “How to Make Duck Breasts with Duck Stuffing” Video

 You can see that I was beginning to relax more in front of the camera since taking my culinary advice online.
 To become a celebrity chef, you’ve got to put yourself out there and practice working in front of a camera.